mpv-player/mpv/DOCS/man/options.rst

         ``vdpau`` is usually safe.
 If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
 The latter currently does not treat certain colorspaces like BT.2020 correctly (which is mostly a mpv-specific restriction).
-If the ``vdpauprb`` retrieves image data without RGB conversion, but does not work with postprocessing.
+The ``vdpauprb`` video filter retrieves image data without RGB conversion and is safe (but precludes use of vdpau postprocessing).

         ``vaapi`` is safe if the ``vaapi-egl`` backend is indicated in the logs.
         If ``vaapi-glx`` is indicated, and the video colorspace is either BT.601